Gen1x-ALT/Leaflet.Sun-workingdemo/README.md

 L.sun.sunset(e.latlng)

-the second class ist sunrise.
+the second class is sunrise.